qbeer/CBM-projects/README.md

-#TDK

-	This is a project for summer.
-Try to make it great.
+## TDK

+---

+In this porject I got experienced with the basics of the CBM project and tried to make a basic algorithm that does particle clustering.

 @Alex